smartsdesign/comfy-coder/README.md

 # comfy-coder

 This is a simple web development technical terms wiki application built using the **MEAN** development stack.
-The server is build on *Node* courtesy of *ExpressJS*, data is stored in *MongoDB* courtesy of [mongolab](https://mongolab.com), and *AngularJS* on the front-end.
+The server is built on *Node* courtesy of *ExpressJS*, data is stored in *MongoDB* courtesy of [mongolab](https://mongolab.com), and *AngularJS* on the front-end.

 To run the application locally,
 * install [Node](https://nodejs.org/download/) and [GIT](https://git-scm.com/downloads), if not already installed on your machine,